 And giving recommendations that make your guests have an awesome experience is a great way to get 5-star reviews.
 Give your best recommendations here!

-If you want to learn more, read my detailed review and tutorial on how to use Smartbnb for automated guest communication.
+If you want to learn more, read my detailed SHospitable review & tutorial.